 Next, there is a time and a place for this conversation.
 It is not now, not after a game, no matter the outcome.
 It is not while his family, friends, colleagues, and community are watching.
 Not in the middle of the field or outside the locker room.
-Certainly not at the volume you are speaking; the time and the place is not now.
+Certainly, not at the volume, you are speaking; the time and the place are not now.

 Please respect the nature of the environment.
 I welcome you to call or email my coach to set-up an appointment where you can talk more privately and perhaps view film.